afanasyevp/find_dupl/README.md

 Example of the output montage file:

 ![alt text](https://user-images.githubusercontent.com/24687497/91664274-5e187a80-eaee-11ea-923e-0ff5e177e16e.png)
 The output matching pairs are represented sequentially (3 pairs in each row).
-Note, that the first pair the second raw contains two close areas, which are significantly overlapping.
+Note, that the first pair the second raw contains two close areas, which are significantly overlapping (alsmost by half).
+In the presented example, the data was acquired with a K3 camera with a column of defect pixels, causing trobles for the correct determination of the hole centres.